nicolo-ribaudo/function-dynamic-scoping/readme.md

 | Wrapped setTimeout               | `/js/folder/mod.js` | `/mod.js`           | `/mod.js`           |
 | Bound setTimeout                 | `/js/mod.js`        | `/mod.js`           | `/mod.js`           |

+# Notes
+- Firefox is implementing the spec
+- Chrome is implementing the spec for `Function` and `eval`, but not for `setTimeout`
-**Note**: I do not understand how Safari can have different results for the "Wrapped" and "Inline in folder/" tests.
+- I do not understand how Safari can have different results for the "Wrapped" and "Inline in folder/" tests.

+The behavior of `Function`/`eval`/`setTimeout` should not depend on where they are called from, so for each of the three evaluation functions all the rows in the table above should have the same result.